EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: Experiments

 \subsection{Implementation Details}

-The Dance VAE employs the Transformer architecture, comprising 9 layers and 4 heads in both the encoder and decoder, as well as residual connections.
-Music representation is extracted using Jukebox~\cite{dhariwal2020jukebox} and downsampled to match the frame rates of motion data for the AIST++ and ChoreoSpectrum3D datasets, at 60 FPS and 20 FPS, respectively.
+\textbf{Motion Compression and Dance VAE.} To handle this scale efficiently and mitigate the motion redundancy inherent in direct diffusion on raw data, we emphasize the necessity of motion compression.
+The Dance VAE employs the Transformer architecture, comprising 9 layers and 4 heads in both the encoder and decoder, supplemented by residual connections.
+This design follows the observation that compressing dance motions into dense latent features is essential for maintaining high generative quality when dealing with large-scale datasets.

+\textbf{Music Representation.} Music features are extracted using Jukebox~\cite{dhariwal2020jukebox} and downsampled to match the motion frame rates of 60 FPS for AIST++ and 20 FPS for ChoreoSpectrum3D.
 The music representation, with an initial feature dimension of 4800, is encoded to 512 dimensions through a two-layer Transformer encoder.

-The model is trained using the AdamW optimizer with a fixed learning rate of $10^{-4}$.
-During training, the number of diffusion steps is set to 1K, while during inference it is set to 50.
+\textbf{Training and Inference} The model is trained using the AdamW optimizer with a fixed learning rate of $10^{-4}$.
+For the diffusion process, we set the number of steps to 1,000 during training and 50 for inference.
 The variances $\beta_t$ are linearly scaled from $8.5 \times 10^{-4}$ to 0.012.
+Following standard protocols, we re-trained existing baselines like FACT and Bailando from their released checkpoints or from scratch until convergence to ensure a fair comparison.